 We are a research lab at ASU West dedicated to the understanding of basic cognitive processes through a variety of methods and techniques, with the explicit goal of extending this knowledge to real-world problems.

-An overarching theme in what we do is the examination of complex cognitive processes as they are revealed in the continuous processes of movement and language, both within individuals and across people.
+An overarching theme of what we do is the examination of complex cognitive processes as they are revealed in the continuous processes of movement and language, both within individuals and across people.
 This line of research is currently being pursued in a number of ways, including the analysis of reaching movements during decision tasks, to interpersonal coordination dynamics in communicative contexts (with a focus on “micro-behaviors” and speech).
-Recent applications of this work include deception and cheating, perspective-taking, prediction during cognitive processing, and collaborative problem solving.
+Recent applications of this work include deception and cheating, perspective-taking, prediction during cognitive processing, and collaborative problem-solving.

 The lab is currently accepting applications from undergraduate research assistants and masters students who might be interested in learning more what we’re doing.
 Go to the Get Involved page to sign up.